SargamDesign/sargam-colors/README.md

         └── dark.css
 ```

-`tokens/` folder serves as the single source of truth (SSOT), residing within the GitHub repository and synchronized with Figma's color styles or variables.
-(To maintain a tech-agnostic approach, Sargam Colors employs the JSON format for the SSOT.)
+`tokens/` serves as the single source of truth, residing within the repository and synchronized with Figma's variables.

-For generating various web or app-specific requirements, [Style Dictionary](https://github.com/amzn/style-dictionary) will be utilized.
+For generating various web or app-specific requirements, [Style Dictionary](https://github.com/amzn/style-dictionary) is utilized.

 To modify colors values or to add new sequential scales, go to `tokens/global/`.
 If you want to modify the current theme or create a new one, head to the `tokens/themes/`.
 For modifying generated CSS variables, leverage SASS functions and mixins.